naryniecki/allegro/README.md

     mvn clean test

-To run GUI tests only:
+To run GUI tests only(sometimes fails when "random" add window pops up:

-    test -Dcucumber.options="--tags @gui"
+    mvn test -Dcucumber.options="--tags @gui"

-To run API tests only:
+To run API tests only(not all steps are implemented:

-    test -Dcucumber.options="--tags @gui"
+    mvn test -Dcucumber.options="--tags @api"

 ### Test properties
 See resources/tests.properties for browser configuration and API authentication settings.